baileymh/pf1e-content/README.md

 Magic Items:
 https://docs.google.com/spreadsheets/d/1NQhHjDXhvFZkMiu09epBXsVwCI6YENg-AUQhF-v5ntU/edit#gid=44940957

+Kingdfom Building Rules:
+The content here was converted from a module designed by dllewell for Fantasy Grounds.
+Primary credit for the rules conversation goes to them.
+I converted and edited the base text rules to be usable and compatible with Foundry VTT.

 ## Legal
 "This system uses trademarks and/or copyrights owned by Paizo Inc., which are used under Paizo's Community Use Policy.
 We are expressly prohibited from charging you to use or access this content.
 This [website, character sheet, or whatever it is] is not published, endorsed, or specifically approved by Paizo Inc. For more information about Paizo's Community Use Policy, please visit paizo.com/communityuse.
 For more information about Paizo Inc. and Paizo products, please visit paizo.com."